Use monitoring to set the requests right.

 While it’s important to set the Limit properly, it’s also important to not set the Request too high.
 Your request should be as close as possible to the average resources you’re going to consume, and limit should be a little higher than the highest peak you’re expecting to have.
 Use monitoring to set your requests and limits right.

 If your RAM limit is much higher than request (more than ~20% higher), you can be in a situation when scheduler puts your pod on a node which only has requested amount of RAM available.
 Once the pod tries to allocate RAM above the request up to the limit, it will be killed before even reaching the limit, since the node only has requested amount.
+Same applies to CPUs: if your limit is much higher than request and you’re using all available, the node might not have that many cores and will starve the resources, causing your job to run much slower.
 It’s always a tradeoff, so use requests and limits wisely.

 Interactive use vs batch